3022-2/raccoon_clipper/README.md

-# AS OF 13th OCTOBER 2024 IT IS BROKEN, I WILL NOT BE FIXINH IT
+# AS OF 13th OCTOBER 2024 IT IS BROKEN, I WILL NOT BE FIXING IT

 # raccoon crypto clipper written in python